Fadi El Khatib

-Fadi El Khatib (فادي الخطيب; born January 1, 1979), nicknamed "the Lebanese Tiger", is a Lebanese professional basketball player for Sagesse SC of the Lebanese Basketball League.
-El Khatib played for several teams in the Lebanese Basketball League, and also played abroad in Syria, Ukraine and China.
+Fadi El Khatib (فادي الخطيب; born 1 January 1979), nicknamed the "Lebanese Tiger", and "Abu Jihad" is a Lebanese former basketball player.
+He began his career with Sagesse SC in the Lebanese Basketball League and went on to play for several other teams in Lebanon, as well as professionally abroad in Syria, Ukraine, and China.
 He was also a member of the Lebanon national team that finished runners-up in the FIBA Asia Championship three times, in 2001, 2005 and 2007.
 El Khatib also participated in the FIBA World Championship in 2002, 2006 and 2010.

 Professional career

 El Khatib began playing professionally in 1997, aged 17, at Sagesse, staying with them until 2004.
 He then moved for one year to Al-Ittihad Aleppo in Syria, before moving back to Sagesse in 2006.
 With Sagesse, El Khatib won seven Lebanese Basketball League titles, two Arab Club titles, and three FIBA Asia Champions Cup titles.

 Throughout his career, El Khatib also played for other Lebanese Basketball League teams such as Al Riyadi Beirut, Champville, Amchit, and Homenetmen Beirut.
 Between 2015 and 2017, he played in China for Foshan Long Lions and Fujian Sturgeons.
 El Khatib then returned to Champville in 2017, playing there until his retirement in 2020.
-In August 2022, El Khatib announced his return to Sagesse Club in a big announcement held in Hotel Le Gabriel Achrafieh in which attended his former coach Ghassan Sarkis and former teammate Elie Mechantaf.
+In August 2022, El Khatib announced his return to Sagesse Club in a big announcement in which attended his former coach Ghassan Sarkis and former teammate Elie Mechantaf.
+He announced his final retirement in May 2023.